Southern Maryland Oil reduces identified collisions by 59% with Lytx

 - Eliminated “phantom damage” that previously couldn't be accounted for, saving hundreds of thousands of dollars

-- Used the Driver Safety Program as an ongoing training tool
+- Used the Driver Safety Programme as an ongoing training tool

 - Currently boasts a remarkable retention rate for drivers

-- Rolled out the Lytx Driver Safety Program in 2013 for Southern Maryland Oil's 120-vehicle fleet
+- Rolled out the Lytx Driver Safety Programme in 2013 for Southern Maryland Oil's 120-vehicle fleet

-- Formally trained coaches and drivers on features, benefits, and ride-a-long demonstrations to ensure program success
+- Formally trained coaches and drivers on features, benefits, and ride-a-long demonstrations to ensure programme success

-- Held monthly safety meetings to review the Driver Safety Program’s findings
+- Held monthly safety meetings to review the Driver Safety Programme’s findings

-- Implemented driver recognition program to reinforce good driving behaviors and assist with driver retention
+- Implemented driver recognition programme to reinforce good driving behaviors and assist with driver retention